rezman88/musicmash/README.md

 ## Description

 The website uses two API plugins, Deezer and Ticketmaster, to call information about the music artist, events, albums and playable music.
-The site can be found here: (https://rezman88.github.io/musicmash/)
+The site can be found [here] (https://rezman88.github.io/musicmash/)

 ![musicmash landing page](https://rezman88.github.io/musicmash/images/landingpage.png)